 When choosing a shirt, it can often be difficult to know which style is right for which occasion.
 A lot of shirts look nearly identical.
-The easiest way to differentiate between dress shirt styles is by looking at the shirt collar.
+The easiest way to differentiate between dress shirt styles is by looking at and understanding dress shirts collar types.

 The shirt collar will indicate how formal a dress shirt is - note how casual shirts don't have collars.
 It will also dictate whether it can be worn with jackets or ties.
 The width of the shirt collar will indicate which knots look best and what occasion to wear the shirt.

 Here's our quick guide without all the extra details: